Doctor-X: Surgeon Michiko Daimon: Seventh season

 Coming back from New Zealand, Dr. Daimon returns to Tōtei university hospital amidst the COVID-19 pandemic.
 The internal medicine department is now a priority over surgery with Dr. Hachisuka leading it.

 Cast

 The show stars Ryōko Yonekura as Doctor-X – Daimon Michiko.
 Yonekura was a former fashion model who had performed as the first Roxie Hart in the Japanese theater production of Chicago in 2008.
 After learning English, Yonekura made her Broadway debut in the same role in 2012 and reprised it in 2017.
 The actress has said that she overuses her character's catchphrase, “私、失敗しないので" (“I never fail") in her personal life.
 Yonekura also sees the character as a lighter, less stressed and more free reflection of herself.

 Shirō Itō and Ittoku Kishibe were both veteran actors who joined the cast for the first season.

-Yuki Uchida appears in all 7 seasons playing Jonouchi Hiromi, an anesthesiologist who works for the same agency as Michiko Daimon.
+Yuki Uchida appears in all 7 seasons playing Hiromi Jonouchi, an anesthesiologist who works for the same agency as Michiko Daimon.